Cr0mb/Python-Web-Scanner/README.md

 4. Regex for Domain Validation (cleanoutput.py)
 - This script will create filtered_output.txt with only the valid URL redirection pairs that point to domain names, excluding those that redirect to IP addresses.

+5. Sitemap redirect checker (sitemap.py)
+- Checks to see if a given site has a sitemap.xml.

 ## How to Use